-Address of a WAVEFORMATEX structure that identifies the desired format for recording waveform-audio data.
-You can free this structure immediately after waveInOpen returns.
+Address of a WAVEFORMATEX structure that identifies the format of the waveform-audio data to be sent to the device.
+You can free this structure immediately after passing it to waveOutOpen.

-The formats that the TAPI Wave Driver supports include a 16-bit PCM at 8000 Hz, 8-bit mulaw at 8000 Hz, and 8-bit alaw at 8000 Hz.
+The formats that the TAPI Wave Driver supports include 16-bit PCM at 8000 Hz, 8-bit mulaw at 8000 Hz, and 8-bit alaw at 8000 Hz.